matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ```

 Rules in this media query only apply if High Contrast is enabled.
 Unfortunately, we don’t know which colors the theme uses, nor if it’s a light or dark theme.
 Setting the color to `#000000` on all elements might or might not work, depending on user preference.
 This fifty-fifty chance is not exclusive enough for me, but we’re lucky.
 Windows High Contrast colors are mapped to CSS system color keywords.
 This means we can use the specified colors with no need to know them.
-The background-color is mapped to `window`.
+The background color is mapped to `window`.
 So, let’s use the value of the background color for the text color of all elements.

 <p class="code-label"><strong>CSS</strong></p>